Composite Workflow States: General Information

 }

-In the code above, the HoldToBalance composite state is declared.
-The composite state includes the following states:
+The composite state includes the following wokflow states:

-Declaring of a Transition for a Composite State
+Declaring of a Transition for a Composite Workflow State

-You can define the following transitions involving a composite state:
+You can define the following transitions involving a composite workflow state:

-• A transition from any state of a workflow to a composite state.
+- A transition from any state of a workflow to a composite workflow state.

-• A transition from a composite state to any state of a workflow.
+- A transition from a composite workflow state to any state of a workflow.

-This transition is inherited by the states of the composite state.
+This transition is inherited by the workflow states included in the composite state.

-• A transition from a specific state of the composite state to any state of the workflow.
+- A transition from a specific workflow state of the composite state to any state of the workflow.

-To define this transition, in the Add method for the transition, specify the target state, which is the same as the source state.
+To define this transition, in the Add method for the transition, you specify the target workflow state, which is the same as the source workflow state.

-• A transition from one state of a composite state to the state defined after it.
+- A transition from one workflow state included in a composite state to the workflow state

-To define this transition, in the Add method for the transition, call the ToNext method.
+To define this transition, in the Add method for the transition, you call the ToNext method.

-• If a composite state is defined inside a parent composite state, a transition from a state in the child composite state to the next state in the parent composite state.
+a workflow state in the child composite state to the next state in the parent composite

-To define this state, in the Add method for a transition, call the ToParentNext method.
+To define this state, in the Add method for a transition, you call the ToParentNext method.

-The following code shows an example of transitions that include a composite state.
+The following code shows an example of transitions that include a composite workflow state.

 .WithTransitions(transitions =>